An LL.M. in American Law designed around your academic interests.

 Our Master of Laws (LL.M.) program offers foreign legal professionals the opportunity to broaden their professional goals through the study of U.S. laws and the American legal process.

-SU College of Law offers personalized academic advisors to assist with course selection and academic advising.
+The College of Law offers personalized academic advisors to assist with course selection and academic advising.
 We invite you to learn more about our LL.M. program and how it is specifically designed to prepare foreign lawyers for the challenges of global practice.

-Requirements For Admission
+Requirements for Admission

-- Proof of financial support documentation
+- Proof of Financial Support documentation (required for student visa).